* This functionality is available for Advanced users only.

 PST Error Solution

 Nextpoint is able to process most PST files.
-If you have received a PST Error in your Batch Report, there is corruption within the PST and at least one files has not been extracted correctly.
+If you have received a PST Error in your Batch Report, there is likely a corruption within the PST and at least one files has not been extracted correctly.
 The PST file most likely needs to be repaired and uploaded again.

 To repair a PST you can follow this short tutorial from Microsoft: How to repair your Outlook PST.
 Please make sure to make a backup copy of the original PST file before attempting repair.